manuGil/GitCoDev/gitcodev/lesson3-extra.md

     * pick up Git Bash from the list
     * launch Git Bash with the option **Run as administrator** available from the drop-down submenu.
     The participants need to type in their credentials as local administrators.
-This gain authority to have SSH installing its own features in their laptop next.
+This gain authority to have SSH installing its own features in their laptop.

 ```{admonition} Instructor's Note
 At their very first `git push`, Git might complain about a mismatch between the credentials of local and global administrator.